-The LuxTrust PKI Global Qualified CA is in the process of accreditation which will be finished in October 2012 respectively against ETSI TS 102 042 [4] and ETSI TS 101 456 [3] in application of Article 30 of the Luxembourg Law of 14/08/2000 on electronic commerce as amended [8].
+The LuxTrust PKI hierarchy including the LuxTrust Global Root CA is accredited against ETSI TS 102 042 [4] and ETSI TS 101 456 [3] in application of Article 30 of the Luxembourg Law of 14/08/2000 on electronic commerce as amended [8].
 This law is based on European Directive on electronic signatures 1999/93/EC and lays out the legal framework of electronic signatures in the Grand Duchy of Luxembourg.
 ILNAS is the accreditation entity.